jergason/blorg/_drafts/learning-goals-and-metacognition.md

 ## We are real real bad at knowing how we learn
-Despite our brains being rad, such that zombies would desire to eat them, they also have some pretty weird things going on that make us HORRIBLE at identifying how long it will take to learn things and how well we know them.
+Despite our brains being rad such that zombies would desire to eat them, they also have some pretty weird things going on that make us HORRIBLE at identifying how long it will take to learn things and how well we know them.
 We routinely overestimate competence (hello [Dunning-Kruger](linky)), which leads we to be blindsided when we fail some test or can't recall things we thought we learned.
 [Hindsight bias](linky) means when we *do* learn, we assume that we already knew what we just learned.
 Sometimes we learn without even consciously realizing we learned something!
+This sounds like a recipe for being a know-it-all jerk-face.
 [Stability bias](linky) means that we assume what we know now will stay static - we won't forget things we know now, and we won't learn new things or know things better in the future.

-All these problems with self-assessment mean we sometimes do some really dumb things when trying to learn, because we can't properly judge that they don't work well.
+All these problems with self-assessment mean we sometimes do some really dumb things when trying to learn because we can't properly judge that they don't work well.

 ## Programming and learning
 This article is geared towards students.
-How does it apply if we aren't sitting in classrooms trying to learn for a scheduled test?
+How does it apply if we aren't sitting in classrooms or cramming from textbooks?
+How does it it apply to YOU, dear reader?

-A main takeaway is that learning is a skill separate from knowledge.
-Learning about programming or software development is a discrete skill that I have never examined or tried to develop.
+Learning is a skill separate from knowledge.
+Learning about software development is a discrete skill that can be developed.
 I try to learn frameworks or techniques or languages, but just like students can learn how to learn, I can learn how to learn to build software better.

-Another takeaway is that programming, with its emphasis on DOING things, is actually a pretty good laboratory for learning.
-When someone wants to learn a language, the canonical answer is to find a toy project to use the language, not read through the entire documentation for the language.
-You learn CSS things
+Programming, with its emphasis on DOING things, is actually a pretty good laboratory for learning.
+When someone wants to learn a language the canonical answer is to find a toy project to use the language.
+You learn CSS things by
-<strikethrough>by selling your soul to the devil</strikethrough> building things
+<strikethrough>selling your soul to the devil</strikethrough> building things
 with CSS.
 The community's emphasis on blogging and speaking at meetups and conferences to share knowledge requires people summarize information and test themselves.
 If you try to learn how to program better, you are guided down a path that is reasonably effective.
 How neat!

+Programming is a skill that can be developed, not a list of facts to memorize.
+There is a ton of research on practice and skill development, often focused on music or sports.
+The next stop on the metacognition journey is to read about skill development to see if that lit-truh-cha can be applied to software.